wp-plugins/post-index/readme.txt

 What comes next?

 * Translation from German to English
-* Freely definable additional information (handled via custom fields)
+* Category to be defined in the <!--post-index--> include tag.
-* An admin page to manage the plugin settings
+* Additional text from custom fields and an admin setting to change the link name
 * Or any idea, you post me :)

 == Installation ==